venture-vanguard/echo-mvp/planning/mvp-plan.md

-Alright, you’ve got a friendly founder’s nod and a pre-product prototype.
-Time to turn that hand-wave into a pilot that actually proves value without scaring the workforce or breaking any laws.
-Here’s a clean, logically ordered plan from “verbal yes” to “MVP pilot live,” sized for \~30 Bare people out of \~200, with a proper control and an intentional “bad-faith” red-team to pressure-test the system.

 # 0) Define the MVP and the guardrails

 * **MVP scope**: 90-second phone/WhatsApp check-ins; weekly cadence; simple team heatmaps for supervisors; basic ISO 45003 evidence pack for execs/board.
 No raw voice to managers, only cohort trends; individual guidance stays private to the worker. &#x20;